DigitaleGesellschaft/Anonip/README.md

 ### Python 2 or 3?
 For compatibility reasons, anonip uses the shebang `#! /usr/bin/env python`.
 This will default to python2 on all Linux distributions except for Arch Linux.
 The performance of anonip can be improved by running it with python3.
-So on distributions where python3 is available, you should preferrably invoke anonip like this:
+If python3 is available on your system, you should preferrably invoke anonip like this:

 ``` shell